Yin Style Bagua & Training with Real Weapons

 A Warning & Disclaimer

-All of the weapons are real, and the edges on the blades will slice through a finger, arm or leg with barely a touch.
+Live blade weapons are real, and the edges on the blades will slice through a finger, arm or leg with barely a touch.
 I have learned fear, faced that fear, and come out the other end as a more humble and better practitioner.
-This is why ATS has decided to carry them as a part of disseminating the traditional arts.
 But I have felt the bite of steel and wondered whether the wound would be permanent more than once.
 Do not be foolish or irresponsible, as the damage and death these weapons can give to you or someone else is very immediate.
 Handle them as you would handle a loaded rifle, always aware of which way the blade is facing, and never wield them in the wrong circumstances or environment.